SitePen/dgrid/README.md

 ### Running the tests

-Once the Selenium server is running, kick off the Intern test runner with the following command (run from the directory containing dgrid):
+Once the Selenium server is running, kick off the Intern test runner with the following command:

 ```
-node node_modules/intern-geezer/runner config=test/intern/intern.local
+grunt test
 ```

+This runs the `intern:local` Grunt task, which uses the configuration in `intern.local.js`.
-The configuration in `intern.local.js` overrides `intern.js` to not use Sauce Connect, and to attempt to run Firefox and Chrome by default (this can be customized as desired according to the browsers you have installed).
+This configuration overrides `intern.js` to use `NullTunnel`, and to test in Chrome by default (this can be customized as desired according to the browsers you have installed).